docker/docs/ee/ucp/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 > TLS certificate setup
 >
-> If the TLS certificates aren't set up correctly, the Docker UCP web UI shows the
+> If the TLS certificates aren't set up correctly, the Docker UCP web interface shows the
 > following warning.
 >
 > ```